-The vast majority of organisations, irrespective of their size, industry sector or geographic location, spend significant amounts of time manually checking and matching transactions, preparing and posting journals to complete their bank reconciliations.
+The vast majority of organizations, irrespective of their size, industry sector, or geographic location, spend significant amounts of time manually checking and matching transactions, and preparing and posting journals to complete their bank reconciliations.

 Robotic Process Automation

 One of the hot topics that appeared in 2016 and is still dominating the headlines in the business and finance press today is Robotic Process Automation (RPA).
 In summary, RPA refers to the use of computer software that controls and automates rules-based processes without the need for human supervision.

 Based on this definition, the suggestion is that a solution that utilizes RPA functionality should be able to automate the complete end-to-end bank reconciliation process without the need for any manual intervention.